 Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.

 All teachers should link curriculum learning with careers.
-For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
+For example, STEM subject teachers should highlight the relevance of STEM subjects to a wide range of future career paths